Economy of Nauru: Tax haven status

 Historically Nauru was regarded as a tax haven due to the operation of its international financial centre, which offered amongst other things offshore banking services.
 In 2001, Nauru was blacklisted internationally over concerns it had become a haven for money laundering.
-Amendments made in 2004 abolished Nauru's Offshore Banking sector and, as recognised in Nauru's latest anti money laundering and countering the financing of terrorism (AML/CFT) review, Nauru's offshore sector is now limited to a small offshore company register.
+Amendments made in 2004 abolished Nauru's Offshore Banking sector and, as recognised in Nauru's latest anti–money laundering and combating the financing of terrorism (AML/CFT) review, Nauru's offshore sector is now limited to a small offshore company register.

 In July 2017 the Organisation for Economic Co-operation and Development (OECD) upgraded its rating of Nauru's standards of tax transparency.
 Nauru had been listed alongside fourteen other countries that had failed to show that they could comply with international tax transparency standards and regulations.
 The OECD subsequently put Nauru through a fast-tracked compliance process and the country was given a "largely compliant" rating.

 Relationship with Australia

 Currently, Nauru is heavily dependent on Australia as its major source of financial support.
-In 2001 Nauru signed an agreement with Australia to accommodate asylum seekers (mostly from Iraq and Afghanistan) on the island, in return for millions of dollars in aid.
+In 2001, Nauru signed an agreement with Australia to accommodate asylum seekers (mostly from Iraq and Afghanistan) on the island, in return for millions of dollars in aid.
 This agreement, referred to as the "Pacific Solution", came to an end in 2007, prompting Nauruan concerns about the future of the island's revenue.
 Australia has also sent financial experts to Nauru to help the tiny nation overcome its economic problems.
 However, serious questions remain about the long-term viability of Nauru's economy, with uncertainties about the rehabilitation of mined land and the replacement of income from phosphates.

 In 2008, talks began between Australia and Nauru regarding the future of the former's economic development aid to the latter.
 Nauruan Foreign and Finance Minister Dr. Kieren Keke stated that his country did not want aid handouts.
 One possible solution currently being explored would be for Australia to assist Nauru in setting up a "boat repair industry" for regional fishing vessels.

 Nauru detention centre

 The Nauru detention centre was established by the Australian government, with Nauruan agreement, in 2001 to cater for up to 800 refugees and asylum seekers under Australia's Pacific solution.
 The centre is seen by Nauruans as an important source of employment opportunities, in addition to the pledge of A$20 million for development activities.
+The program was gradually scaled back after 14 detainee deaths, multiple suicide attempts and six referrals to the International Criminal Court.